hotaydev/enygmah/README.md

 ## 💡 Feature requests

 We value your input on improving enygmah and making it more useful for you.
-If you have any ideas or feature requests, please share them in the [enygmah discussions: Ideas](https://github.com/hotaydev/enygmah/discussions/categories/ideas) section, on our [Discord channel](https://discord.gg/KvVc32G6) or by [opening an Issue](https://github.com/hotaydev/enygmah/issues/new) here on Github.
+If you have any ideas or feature requests, please share them in the [enygmah discussions: Ideas](https://github.com/hotaydev/enygmah/discussions/categories/ideas) section or by [opening an Issue](https://github.com/hotaydev/enygmah/issues/new) here on Github.

 Your feedback helps us understand our users' needs and prioritize the features that matter most to you.
 We appreciate your time and effort in sharing your thoughts with us.